Nivedita Menon: JNU protests

 During the protests in JNU in March 2016, Nivedita Menon made a speech titled "Nation, a daily plebiscite" in which she discussed nation formation, nationalist aspirations, and Kashmir's accession to the Indian Union.
 The lecture was part of a series about nationalism.
 The ABVP activist and students union joint secretary Saurabh Kumar Sharma filed a police complaint accusing her of having made anti-national statements to the effect that "Everyone knows that India is illegally occupying Kashmir.
 It is said the world over.
 Everybody accepts (this)".
 She was also accused of saying, "Manipur and Kashmir have been illegally occupied by the Indian state".
 A video clip from her lecture was highlighted by the news channel Zee News, which labelled Menon "anti-national".
 In the clip Nivedita said that " Hindu Society is the most violent, to the root violent society in the world".
 The incident led to her being targeted for her views by people and student organisations.

 Menon claimed that her actual statement was, "We [Indians] must accept that Kashmiris' call for freedom is absolutely justified".
 She also said "We know that people the world over think that India is illegally occupying Kashmir".
 She also said, "If people are raising slogans for azadi (freedom), shouldn’t this be looked at in the context of India being seen as an imperialist country internationally?".
 She also highlighted the fact that Kashmiris equate "India" and Indian nationalism with militarism and abuse of power.
 Menon later stated that she had not said anything anti-national.

 The video of her speech and the reactions to it also led to Menon receiving widespread support online.
 A number of activists published a statement saying that Menon was being vilified by the media and the police, and that the complaints against her constituted harassment.
 Friends and students of Menon created a Facebook page in her support.
 The controversy led to her being described as a figure of dissent against the Hindu right.

+Views on Hindutva

+Menon describes India's National Education Policy as advancing Hindutva culture and aiming to "saffronise" education.
+She has also argued that Hindutva is a "Brahminical political project" which denies that India is a country of numerous minority communities rather than one Hindu majority, and that it seeks to assimilate, marginalise, or eliminate non-Brahmanical groups.

+Views on Palestine

+Menon has stated multiple times that she fully supports the Boycott, Divestment and Sanctions movement and Palestinian independence from the beginning.
+In October 2022, she was among the South Asian scholars who signed a statement describing Israel's actions in Gaza as a "genocide" and identifying what they called long standing affinities between Zionism, Hindutva and US empire.
+Menon characterizes a contentious parallels between Hindu nationalism and Zionism as ethno-majoritarian ideologies and claimed that public expression of solidarity with Palestinians has faced restrictions in India.